eepsmedia/plugins/scrambler/readme.md

 Set the line to 4.54 (you might need to rescale) to see how unusual it is!
 (Chances are, none of your measures, positive or negative, are that large.)

+## When Things Go Wrong

+If CODAP and the Scrambler get confused, pressing the "refresh" arrow can help (it's a circular,. recyle-y arrow).
+That will basically restart the scrambler.